 In an interesting turn of events, George Cohen a well known and respected young man of the district was sentenced to 14 days imprisonment for attempting to persuade Tinson and Ivory not to charge Smith with receiving the stolen sheepskins.
 Twenty-eight friends and neighbours subscribed to an address expressing their respect and sympathy towards Cohen after his sentence, and he was given high character references by no less than Edward Denny Day and John Bingle.
 Soon after this the conviction of 'attempting to pervert the course of justice' was reversed by the unanimous decision of Judges of the Supreme Court.

-By December 1852 Henry Smith had been released from prison, however the Inn was advertised to be let.
+By December 1852 Henry Smith had been released from Newcastle gaol, however the Bush Inn was advertised to be let.
 It was described as being - 'Situated on the high road to the Northern Gold Fields.
 The house - 2 front parlours, 7 bedrooms, tap, verandah room, brick kitchen and servants sleeping quarters, stock and slaughter yards, stabling all enclosed with a paling fence as well as an adjoining butcher's shop.

 In January 1876 Duncan McPhee advertised the Bush Inn for auction - 'For Positive and Unreserved Sale, The Bush Inn and Premises in Gundy, 10 miles from Scone, At the Junction of the Nundle and Denison Gold Fields Roads.
 All that Valuable Block of Land containing one acre on which is erected the Bush Inn containing 9 rooms, kitchen, stables, outhouses, stock and milking yards etc., together with household furniture, cattle, horses.
 The Maitland Mercury 25 January 1876

 William Rose junior was granted a Bagatelle licence for The Bush Inn, Gundy, in October 1879